martmichals/checkmate/README.md

 As of right now, the "A.I." merely plays random moves.
 You can inspect move logic on the frontend in this [file](frontend/src/common/chessgame/ChessGame.js).
-You can work on the actual React component that make up the U.I in this [folder](frontend/src/components/).
+You can work on the actual React components that make up the U.I in this [folder](frontend/src/components/).

 ## Backend